 It’s also one of the more socially-conscious, with 2 percent of revenues heading directly to animal welfare and conservation charities (hence the tiger branding).

 However, the big question is whether they have focused too much on ease of use and not enough on providing the rock-solid privacy and security options we expect from top-ranking VPNs.
-This is a much shadier area, but read on and our TigerVPN review will explain all.
+This is a much shadier area, but read on, and our tigerVPN review will explain all.

 Is tigerVPN safe to use?

-As they say, “safety first”, so what’s the score?
+As they say, “safety first,” so what’s the score?
 Is this one safe for ordinary web users and streamers?

 Tiger covers most bases when it comes to protocols, but there are oversights as well.
-The VPN offers OpenVPN, L2TP (presumably, L2TP/IPSec or L2TP/IKEv2), IPSec, and PPTP.
-OpenVPN is the standard option (not just for premium packages), which is great because it provides a very high standard of protection.
-However, iOS apps rarely include OpenVPN (due to Apple’s policies), therefore, you will be forced to use IPSec instead.
-This is not optimal and many top VPN services end up offering IKEv2, which is also a secure protocol.
-Sadly, this is not the case here.
+The VPN offers OpenVPN, L2TP/IPSec, and PPTP.
+OpenVPN UDP and TCP versions are the standard option (not just for premium packages), which is great because it provides a very high level of protection.

 Another attractive security feature on tigerVPN’s roster is DNS leak protection.
 We’re really concerned when VPNs neglect leakage because it’s a key reason why personal information gets exposed.
 With leak protection measures enabled, DNS requests run through their own servers and aren’t routed through your ISP’s DNS.
 It’s a neat, secure way to do things, and we appreciate the thinking behind it.

-Tiger claims not to keep logs, and we couldn’t find any evidence to contradict this.
+Tiger claims to not keep logs, and we couldn’t find any evidence to contradict this.
 Moreover, their “Stealth Technology” does what it says on the packaging – adding an extra layer of anonymity wherever you head to the internet.
-And their NAT Firewall even barricades you off from other VPN users.
+And their NAT Firewall even barricades you from other VPN users.

 Slovakia is a decent location for a VPN – it doesn’t restrict the use of VPN services, it doesn’t have much censorship (if any), it has no data retention laws, and is not part of such intelligence-sharing frameworks, as the 5-eyes, 9-eyes, and 14-eyes countries.
 The app does log some things, but the type of data logged is not extremely sensitive.
 We’re inclined to let it slide.

 In our testing, we generally found a good level of performance – not stellar by any means, but acceptable.
 Even servers as distant as Japan delivered workable speeds.

 So if you’re into low latency gaming or streaming, there’s a good chance for this VPN to fit the bill.
-Tiger has a handy feature that automatically analyses available servers, making accurate recommendations about which ones to use.
+TigerVPN has a handy feature that automatically analyzes available servers, making accurate recommendations about which ones to use.
 Sometimes a server that’s physically further away can give you better speeds than the overloaded one sitting next to you.

-How to download tigerVPN
+How to download tigerVPN client

 How to install it